sardana-org/sardana/doc/source/sep/SEP2.md

 `Source` (Tango) and `source` (core).
 2. Make `data_source` parameter deprecated in the `GetAxisPar`.
 3. Rename `Data` (Tango) attribute (marked as experimental API) to `ValueBuffer`
-4. Change `ValueBuffer` informatin format from `{"index": seq<int>, "data": seq<str>}` to `{"index": seq<int>, "value": seq<str>}`
+4. Change `ValueBuffer` format from
+`{"index": seq<int>, "data": seq<str>}` to `{"index": seq<int>, "value": seq<str>}`

 ## When to read the value and when to read the value source?